james-alvey-42/DistNuAndPtolemy/README.md

 # Neutrino Distributions and PTOLEMY
 Authors: James Alvey, Miguel Escudero, Nashwan Sabti

 Repository for calculating cosmological obsevables and performing MCMC analysis for neutrinos with a distribution function different to a thermal Fermi-Dirac one.
-Also contains code to compute event rates and sensitivity at a Ptolemy-like experiment for neutrions with a given distribution function and mass.
+Also contains code to compute event rates and sensitivity at a PTOLEMY-like experiment for neutrions with a given distribution function and mass.

 ## File Structure

 **/analysis/**

-*ptolemy_analysis.py* - main analysis framework for extracting the Ptolemy sensitivity, can be run directly and asks the user for a choice of exposure, neutrino mass ordering, tritium mass etc. Saves results to a designated file which is readable by plotting utils.
+*ptolemy_analysis.py* - main analysis framework for extracting the PTOLEMY sensitivity, can be run directly and asks the user for a choice of exposure, neutrino mass ordering, tritium mass etc. Saves results to a designated file which is readable by plotting utils.

 *nu_clustering.py* - main file for computing the clustering factor within the linear regime given a choice of distribution function and neutrino mass